oauth2-proxy/oauth2-proxy/docs/versioned_docs/version-7.7.x/configuration/overview.md

 `oauth2-proxy` supports having multiple upstreams, and has the option to pass requests on to HTTP(S) servers, unix socket or serve static files from the file system.

-HTTP and HTTPS upstreams are configured by providing a URL such as `http://127.0.0.1:8080/` for the upstream parameter. .
-This will forward all authenticated requests to the upstream server.
-If you instead provide `http://127.0.0.1:8080/some/path/` then it will only be requests that start with `/some/path/` which are forwarded to the upstream.
+HTTP and HTTPS upstreams are configured by providing a URL value.
+The path of the URL will be used to configure a matcher that incoming requests will be compared against, to decide which of the "upstream" servers to proxy the request to.
+A URL such as `http://127.0.0.1:8080/` for the upstream parameter will send all authenticated requests to 127.0.0.1:8080 .
+A path of the URL like `/foo` will match exactly and only `/foo` and not `/food` or `/foo/bar`, but a trailing slash is special and will be used as a prefix matcher; request URLs having that as a prefix will match it; for example `/foo/` will match an incoming `/foo/bar`.
+Since you may configure many values of `--upstream`, the longest length (and therefore most specific) configured matcher string will have priority over those that match more broadly.

 Unix socket upstreams are configured as `unix:///path/to/unix.sock`.